Source code for ae.files

 FilenameOrStream = Union[str, BinaryIO] #: file name or file stream pointer

-[docs]def write_file_text(text_or_lines: Union[str, List[str], Tuple[str]], file_path: str, encoding: Optional[str] = None ) -> bool: """ write the passed text string or list of line strings into the text file specified by file_path argument. :param text_or_lines: new file content either passed as string or list of line strings (will be concatenated with the line separator of the current OS: os.linesep). :param file_path: file path/name to write the passed content into (overwriting any previous content!). :param encoding: encoding used to write/convert/interpret the file content to write. :return: True if the content got written to the file, False on any file/OS error. """ content = text_or_lines if isinstance(text_or_lines, str) else os.linesep.join(text_or_lines) try: write_file(file_path, content, encoding=encoding) except (FileExistsError, FileNotFoundError, OSError, PermissionError, ValueError): return False return True
+[docs] def write_file_text(text_or_lines: Union[str, List[str], Tuple[str]], file_path: str, encoding: Optional[str] = None ) -> bool: """ write the passed text string or list of line strings into the text file specified by file_path argument. :param text_or_lines: new file content either passed as string or list of line strings (will be concatenated with the line separator of the current OS: os.linesep). :param file_path: file path/name to write the passed content into (overwriting any previous content!). :param encoding: encoding used to write/convert/interpret the file content to write. :return: True if the content got written to the file, False on error/exception. this function suppresses and catches exceptions such as `FileExistsError`, `FileNotFoundError`, `OSError`, `PermissionError`, and `ValueError`. """ content = text_or_lines if isinstance(text_or_lines, str) else os.linesep.join(text_or_lines) try: write_file(file_path, content, encoding=encoding) except (FileExistsError, FileNotFoundError, OSError, PermissionError, ValueError): return False return True

 [docs] def __repr__(self): """ for config var storage and eval recovery. :return: evaluable/recoverable representation of this object. """ return f"{self.__class__.__name__}({self.path!r})"

-[docs] def __str__(self): """ return file path. :return: file path string of this file object. """ return self.path
+[docs] def __str__(self): """ return the file path of the registered file. :return: file path string of this file object. """ return self.path

 [docs] def add_property(self, property_name: str, str_value: str): """ add a property to this file object instance. :param property_name: stem of the property to add. :param str_value: literal of the property value (int/float/str type will be detected). """ try: property_value: PropertyType = int(str_value) except ValueError: try: property_value = float(str_value) except ValueError: property_value = str_value self.properties[property_name] = property_value

-[docs]def _default_object_loader(file_obj: FileObject): """ file object loader that is opening the file and keeping the handle of the opened file. :param file_obj: file object (path string or obj with `path` attribute holding the complete file path). :return: file handle to the opened file. """ return open(str(file_obj))
+[docs] def _default_object_loader(file_obj: FileObject): """ file object loader that is opening the file and keeping the handle of the opened file. :param file_obj: file object (path string or obj with `path` attribute holding the complete file path). :return: file handle to the opened file. """ return open(str(file_obj)) # pylint: disable=unspecified-encoding